department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 **Comprehensive Assistance for Family Caregivers**
 : The proper program name is Program of Comprehensive Assistance for Family Caregivers.
 Don't make the name into an acronym.

+**condition vs. disability**
+: In the context of service connection, we use "condition" to describe an illness or injury that affects your mind or body.
+We call a condition a "disability" after a Veteran has received a disability rating.

+: - Like this: If you have a condition connected to your service, you may be eligible for compensation.
+: - Like this: If your service-connected disability has gotten worse, find out how to file a claim to increase your disability rating.

 **conditions**
 : Define on first mention as "illnesses or injuries (also known as conditions)."
 For all other mentions, "condition" or "conditions" is OK.